cusyio/Python4DataScience/docs/productive/dvc/index.rst

 be able to reproduce different versions of analyses that have been carried out with different data sets and parameters.
-However, in order to obtain reproducible analyses, both the data and the model (including the algorithms, parameters, etc.) must be versioned.
+However, in order to obtain reproducible analyses, both the data and the model (including the algorithms, parameters, :abbr:`etc. (et cetera)`) must be versioned.
 Versioning data for reproducible analysis is a bigger problem than versioning models because of the size of the data.
-Tools like `DVC <https://dvc.org/>`_ help manage data by allowing users to transfer it to a remote data store using a :doc:`Git <../git/index>` like workflow.
-This simplifies the retrieval of certain versions of data in order to reproduce an analysis.
+Tools like `DVC <https://dvc.org/>`_ help manage data by allowing users to transfer it to a remote data store using a :doc:`Git
+<../git/index>` like workflow.
+This simplifies the retrieval of certain versions
+of data in order to reproduce an analysis.

-DVC was developed to be able to use ML models and data sets together and to manage them in a comprehensible manner.
+DVC was developed to be able to use :abbr:`ML (Machine Learning)` models and data sets together and to manage them in a comprehensible manner.
 It works with different version managements, but does not need them.
 In contrast to `DataLad
 <https://www.datalad.org/>`_/`git-annex <https://git-annex.branchable.com/>`_,
 for example, it is not limited to Git as version management, but can also be used together with Mercurial, see `github.com/crobarcro/dvc/dvc/scm.py
 <https://github.com/crobarcro/dvc/blob/master/dvc/scm.py>`_.
 It also uses its
-own system for storing files with support for SSH and HDFS, among others.
+own system for storing files with support for :abbr:`SSH /Secure Shell)` and :abbr:`HDFS (Hadoop Distributed File System)`, among others.

 DataLad, on the other hand, focuses more on discovering and consuming datasets, which are then easily managed with Git.
 DVC, on the other hand, stores each step